Marian-Felix/Role_Play_Game/README.md

 1. __Python Code__: the folder `Python Code` contains the following script files:
     * __world_map.py__:
             - game mechanics
-            - contains the main code which imports the files 'characters.py' and 'items.py'
+            - contains the main code which imports the files 'characters.py' and 'items.py' and instantiates their classes
             - contains the graph network of  the game world and the classes of associated world locations
             - contains asscociated helper functions

     * __characters.py__: